-'''

-source1.c (or source1.for)
+sourcel.c (or sourcel.for)

 source2.c (or source2.for)

 source3.rc

-'''

 For the OS/2 IDE, enter all the names into the field separating each name by a space.
 Click on OK when done.

 For all other systems, enter one name at a time into the File Name field, pressing Enter or clicking on Add after each one has been entered.
 Click on Close when done.